flythereddflagg/flythereddflagg.github.io/python_book/docs/02-Getting-Started.md

   - For Linux/Unix users you can usually open your terminal by pressing `ctrl+alt+t`.
   - You may find that Python 3 is already installed on your system.
 You can check if this is the case by just opening your terminal and typing "Python3".
 A string of text should appear indicating that Python has started.
 Also you should see `>>>` at the bottom of the page.
 If this does not happen then you will need to go through the following steps.

 Let's start by going to https://www.Python.org/downloads/ you will see a button there.
 Ensure that the correct operating system is selected (e.g. Windows, Mac OS X, Linux/Unix).
 Click on the "Download Python 3.x.x" button to begin the download.
+(See image below.)

  ![Python_download_site](./media/python_download_site.JPG)

 Once downloaded, open the file and you will see the following image.
 Ensure "Add Python 3.X to PATH" is checked and click "Install Now".
 Select "Next" on the next few screens and allow it to install on your computer.
+(See image below.)